PorkShoulderHolder/AutoStyle/README.md

 	var clusters = photoInfo.clusters;

 	//further filter the clusters to pick the best ones for an image.
-This each color object is an array of 3 values
+Each color object is an array of 3 values.
+	//This function is pretty subjective, and should probably be customised per-application.

 	var colors = autoStyle.processClusters(photoInfo,threshold);